Bonaveri presents the first ever eco-mannequin made from BPlast® and BPaint®

 BPaint is a sustainable paint finish created from natural, plant based ingredients.

-BPaint is a color range made exclusively by Bonaveri from 100% natural plant based resins and oils.
-We use plant based, phosphorous-free surfactants and solvents from orange peel and desiccant-free cobalt salts and naphtha.
+BPaint® is a colour range made exclusively by Bonaveri from 100% natural plant-based resins and oils.
+We use plant-based, phosphorous-free surfactants and solvents from orange peel and desiccant-free cobalt salts and naphtha.

 Fashions come and go but nature will always remain.

 We set ourselves the goal of designing and creating the first mannequin made from natural and biodegradable materials.